Thrace: Modern borders

 With the Congress of Berlin in 1878, Northern Thrace was incorporated into the semi-autonomous Ottoman province of Eastern Rumelia, which united with Bulgaria in 1885.
-The rest of Thrace was divided among Bulgaria, Turkey and Greece at the beginning of the 20th century, following the Balkan Wars, World War I and the Greco-Turkish War.
-In Summer 1934, up to 10,000 Jews were maltreated, bereaved, and then forced to quit the region (see 1934 Thrace pogroms).
-From Bulgaria and Romania between 1934 and 1938 a large wave of Muslim immigrants called Göçmenler went to East Thrace.
+Southern Thrace was divided among Turkey (eastern) and Greece (western) at the beginning of the 20th century, in the aftermath of World War I and the Greco-Turkish War.

 Today, Thracian is a geographical term used in Bulgaria, Turkey, and Greece.